Savoir vs. Connaître: The Ultimate Guide To Saying What You Know in French

 Marie habite en France depuis dix ans donc elle connaît ses classiques.
 (Marie has lived in France for ten years so she has her classics straight.)

 - Listen.
 Listening to French radio shows in the form of podcasts is great for French learners of all stripes, and especially advanced learners.
 Resources like this can attune your ears to the differences between verbs like savoir and connaître, whose connotations may vary according to context.
-A show like “La Tête au Carré,” which explains cutting-edge scientific research in layman’s terms, is great for this.
-You dig?
-Another great tool for listening practice is FluentU.
+You could try listening to a show like “La Terre au carré,” which covers a range of environmental topics.

 - Quiz yourself.
 Getting to know savoir and connaître is all about practice.
 Quizzes are a great way to see if you can make out the difference on the fly.
-I recommend this one and this one to get things started.
+There are plenty of quizzes available online to help you practice using savoir and connaître.
+You could try this quiz to start practicing how to conjugate savoir and connaître in the present tense.